-Tharangi is a whirlwind on UM campus, and is involved with many groups, including Rebel Writers, Hip Hop Rebels, the National Society of Collegiate Scholars, and Girl Up, and the UM Soccer Club, among others.
+Tharangi – a classics and English double major – is a whirlwind on UM campus, and is involved with many groups, including Rebel Writers, Hip Hop Rebels, the National Society of Collegiate Scholars, Girl Up, the UM Soccer Club, among others.
 Her creativity and energy inspire students and professors alike.

 About halfway through my freshman year, I decided to study Classics because I was taking Latin and Classical Mythology, two classes that really piqued my interest in classical literature.
 Then, the professor I had for both courses asked me if I was thinking about becoming a Classics major.
 As I thought more about it, I realized just how much interest I had in that major.
 So, I decided to pick it up as a double.
 I’m going to go to graduate school for an MFA in creative writing.
 I want to use my Classics degree to influence my style of writing as well as the content.